cdl-geneseo/geneseo-dictionary/B/Brocabulary.md

 # Brocabulary

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brocabulary

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 Brocabulary (NN): 15% of people surveyed identified this as soccer boy lingo. (new word 2006)